jorotenev/deka_minion/load_data/README.md

 for all places within some area (given a point and radius).
 See  [GEOADD](https://redis.io/commands/geoadd)
 * `cities:boundaries:sofia` - holds the `bounding_rectangle` from the input's `metadata`. a json object containing the coordinates of a geographical rectangle surrounding the geographical area for which we add data.
 We store this data so that, given a query with a `[lat, lng, radius]` we can quickly determine for which region the request is for and if we have places-data for this region at all.

+By default, we'd first load all the data under `"sofia_temp"` first, then delete any existing `"sofia"` keys and then rename `"sofia_temp"` effectively promoting the temp, "cold", data to the in-use, "hot", one.